PaulDuvall/aws-5-mins/cloudshell/README.md

 ls
 ```

 You should see the directories you created along with any of the files in your home directory but the **mt-st** package will no longer be installed.
-This is because it resets everything except for your home directory.
+This is because CloudShell resets everything except for your home directory.

 ### Delete AWS CloudShell home directory